 Cotton is a sustainable natural material.
 The long fibres of high-quality cotton last a long time and cotton can also be recycled as raw material for new products.
 From the point of view of sustainability, the main challenges related to cotton production are the need for large quantities of water and land, the use of pesticides and bad traceability of the origin of products.
 At Balmuir, we actively investigate the origins of the cotton we use, and currently the cotton we use is mainly sourced from India and Pakistan.
 Our products do not contain Chinese cotton.
 Balmuir does not accept any fibres, materials or products manufactured in the Uyghur region of China.

-Our goal is to increase the share of certified organic cotton in our products to 25 percent** by 2025, provided it is suitable for the product in terms of quality.
+Our goal was to increase the share of certified organic cotton in our products to 25 percent** by 2025, provided it is suitable for the product in terms of quality.
+Due to customer demand and the the structure of our collection, we will not be able to fulfill this goal.
 We are also investigating the possibility of replacing cotton with linen in some of our products.
+Our cotton home textiles are sewn in Portugal.
+The fashion items made of cotton are sewn in Estonia.

 **Depending on the availability of certified materials due to increasing demand.